Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

 We will begin with some standard tangle exteriors, referred to as {\it atoms}, then glue these together by a bonding process to make the fake handles, and finally glue these fake handles together to make fake handlebodies and relative cobordisms.
 This localization will ensure that the replacement is homology cobordant to a handlebody $\H$ (with coefficients in $\bz[\pi_1(\H)]$) and again Thurston's gluing theorem will be used to create a closed hyperbolic manifold.
 With some additional work, this argument extends to the case when $G$ has some fixed points.
 In this setting the quotient $\M/G$ will be an orbifold, and we will essentially be working with an orbifold Heegaard splitting.

-In our proof we need tangles that are {\it doubly slice} and {\it simple} (a.k.a.\ {\it hyperbolic}).
-Furthermore the tangles should retain these properties as they are suitably glued together.
-These notions will be made precise in the next section.
-An elementary four-component tangle in the 3-ball with these properties, denoted $\R_4$, is displayed in \figref{tangles}a.
-Its $n$-component generalization $\R_n$ is the lift of the {\sl generating arc} $\alpha$ in the 3-ball shown in \figref{tangles}b to the $n$-fold branched cover along the {\sl diameter} $\delta$ perpendicular to the page.
-We will refer to the $\R_n$ as {\it atomic tangles}; they were the key players in the last author's construction of invertible homology cobordisms in \cite{ruberman:seifert}.
-The following technical proposition is extracted from Theorem 2.6 of \cite{ruberman:seifert}.
+In our proof we will need tangles that are {\it simple} (a.k.a.\ {\it hyperbolic}) and {\it doubly-slice}, and that retain these properties as they are suitably glued together.
+These notions will be made precise in \S2.
+A basic example is the $4$-component boundary tangle $\R_4$ in the 3-ball displayed in \figref{tangles}a, with Seifert surface $\F_4$ shown in \figref{tangles}b.
+Its $n$-component generalization $\R_n$, with Seifert surface $\F_n$, is the lift of the {\it generating arc} $\R \subset B^3$ shown in \figref{tangles}c to the $n$-fold branched cover along the {\sl axis} $\A$ perpendicular to the page.
+Note that the endpoints of $\R_n$ all lie on the equator $\calo_n$ of $B^3$ lying in the page, linking $\A$ once.
+We will refer to the $\R_n$ for $n\ge2$ as {\it atomic tangles}, and to the $\calo_n$ as their {\it atomic orbits}.
+The atomic tangles were the key players in the last author's construction of invertible homology cobordisms in \cite{ruberman:seifert}. \begin{remark} Since $\R$ and $\A$ are disjoint, so is each $\R_n$ and (the lift of) $\A$; this will ultimately be the reason why the cobordism in \thmref{hypthm} is a product near the singular set. \end{remark}